gprMax/gprMax/gsoc-ideas.md

 # GSoC Project Ideas List

 gprMax is planning to participate for the first time in the [Google Summer of Code](https://summerofcode.withgoogle.com) 2019 program.
-Here is list of our potential projects:
+Here is list of some potential project ideas:

 ## 1. OpenCL solver